Inspired Consulting Group’s

 Thanks

-Highlight strengths, recognize efforts, and validate contributions that made a difference
+Highlight strengths, recognize efforts, and validate any contributions that made a difference and warrant gratitude.

 A